|

 and every offense.

-July 23, 1849.
-It was named the Germania* Hook and Ladder Company
+On June 17, 1871 the Germania* Hook and Ladder Company

+#1 organized.
 Their equipment consisted of carts drawn by man power.
 There was a small

 two wheel hose cart and a small hand pumper.
 The hand pumper when used had to be operated by two men.